Growing Community Colleges Eye Expansion Opportunities

 Location, Location: New River Community College Looking for a Place to Expand

 New River Community College is one school that is literally bursting at the seams.
 According to a report in the Bluefield Daily Telegraph, this West Virginia school is feeling the growing pains of an expanding student body.
-The school is eyeing a number of locations in the community to grow their current campus they share with Mercer County Technical Education Center on Stafford Drive.
+The school is eyeing a number of locations in the community to grow the current campus they share with Mercer County Technical Education Center on Stafford Drive.

 This video offers an overview of New River Community College.

-“We need extra space,” dean of New River Community College, Steven Wise, told the Telegraph.
+“We need extra space,” the dean of New River Community College, Steven Wise, told the Telegraph.
 “We are growing and we want to serve a lot of new people in Mercer County.
 It’s been our goal since we came to Princeton to expand our campus.
 It is part of our master plan to have our own campus.”

 Branching Out to Begin Soon at Pitt Community College

-Pitt Community College also needs to find some growing room – sooner, rather than later, according to college officials.
+Pitt Community College also needs to find some growing room – sooner rather than later, according to college officials.
 A report at Reflector.com says that the board of trustees for Pitt has already met to approve the recommendations by a task force on the best locations for expansion.
 The primary focus of the initial research has been the Winterville campus, but the board plans to look at similar options for the Ayden and Grifton areas as well.

-Part of the goal of the Pitt Community College expansion is to reach more rural students in North Carolina, by offering class locations that are more convenient for them.
+Part of the goal of the Pitt Community College expansion is to reach more rural students in North Carolina by offering class locations that are more convenient for them.
 Students living in these areas lack the necessary transportation to get to current class locations, and the school wants to offer options that will make for easier access for these students.

 This video offers an overview of Pitt Community College.